What is a Power Station?

 uses more primary fuel per second.

-This electricity is then put through a step
+produced is put through a step

 up transformer

-and transmitted across the National
+and it is then transmitted across the national grid.

 tidal